virtualsecureplatform/TFHEpp/docs/GL.md

 applies a length-`2n` negacyclic transform on the combined `(I,X)` axis, and uses Rader's length-17 transform on the `W` axis.

-Two 62-bit transform primes reconstruct the production `n512p17` 85-by-16-bit
+One, two, or three 62-bit transform primes are selected from a proved coefficient bound.
+Two primes reconstruct the production `n512p17` 85-by-16-bit DD product exactly; the full-polynomial big switch uses the third prime where its accumulation bound requires it.
-DD product exactly.
 A 16-by-16-bit digit product needs one prime.
-For the wide-torus-by-small products used by encryption and key generation, the wide operand is split into unsigned power-of-two chunks, each chunk is multiplied exactly with two primes, and the results are recombined modulo the native power-of-two torus.
-Products that exceed these proved bounds retain the coefficient-domain reference fallback.
+For wide-torus-by-small products used by encryption and key generation, the wide operand is split into unsigned power-of-two chunks, each chunk is multiplied exactly, and the results are recombined modulo the native power-of-two torus.
+Products outside these proved bounds retain the coefficient-domain reference fallback.
 NTT/CRT is therefore an exact arithmetic backend and adds no approximation noise to the estimator.

+Wide-by-wide multiplication includes every chunk pair accumulated on an output diagonal in its CRT bound.
+It uses two primes and chooses the largest safe chunk width for the active modulus.
+At n512/logQ 338 this is seven chunks per operand instead of the former sixteen one-prime chunks; diagonals whose shift is already zero modulo `2^LogQ` are not evaluated.

+The common radix-2 implementation precomputes stage twiddles and bit-reversal swaps.
+Its pseudo-Mersenne reduction exploits `p = 2^62-c`, avoiding the compiler's 128-by-64 division helper.
+Inverse negacyclic and Rader transforms fold their normalization constants into already-required coefficient or kernel multipliers.
+These optimizations are in the scheme-neutral `modular_ntt.hpp`, not in a GL-specific FFT wrapper.

 The stored ciphertexts and packed DD evaluation keys remain in coefficient form.
 Transform primes are temporary multiplication machinery; no RNS limbs are added to the persistent key representation.

-Small-DD switching reuses those temporary transforms within one switch.
+Small-DD switching reuses those temporary transforms across calls.
 Each packed key row is transformed once, each primary input digit is transformed once per `Y` slice, and all primary-row products are accumulated before one inverse transform.
-The `n512p17` path uses a 54 MiB transient key-spectrum cache; it does not enlarge the serialized evaluation key.
+The `n512p17` path uses a 54 MiB transient key-spectrum cache per 338-bit switch; it does not enlarge the serialized evaluation key.
+HMux also sums all eight body/mask branch switches in the NTT domain and uses batched 128-bit pointwise accumulators.
 Slice-at-a-time decomposition and fused Bbar recomposition also remove about 25.4 GiB of old full-polynomial scratch at `n512p17`.
 Beyond the caller-owned 896 MiB output ciphertext, the optimized switch needs roughly 60 MiB of working storage.
 The full switch's per-prime transform counts fall from 221,184 forward and 110,592 inverse transforms to 2,264 forward and 27,648 inverse transforms.
-The regression's dense raw base switch takes about one second on the development host, and its measured fixed/eight-slice costs project the full 512-slice switch at roughly two minutes.
-This is a component projection, not a measured end-to-end bootstrap runtime.
+The regression's current dense raw base-switch measurement is about 0.05 second, or roughly 27--30 seconds when multiplied across 512 slices.
+This is a component projection, not a measured full switch.

+HMux X automorphisms act directly on the `(I,X,W)` base polynomial.
+The former generic route lifted one base polynomial into two 448 MiB full GL temporaries per automorphism at n512; the direct coefficient permutation is checked exactly against that generic map and avoids this allocation entirely.

+The big DD switch similarly caches full-ring key spectra.
+At n512 the cache is about 4.5 GiB; StC prepares it once, reuses it for both conjugate transposes, and releases it before the W transform.
+Representative 32-thread measurements on the development host are 3.6 seconds to prepare that cache, 6.2 seconds per warm big switch, and 9.3 seconds cold.
+The specialized X trace avoids a 448 MiB plaintext and takes about 1.1 seconds.
+Four W diagonals are accumulated before inverse transforms, making the complete W stage about 1.5 seconds.

 ## Basic Use